-Service: The department recognizes service to the campus, community and to our profession.
+Leadership and Service: The department recognizes service to the campus, community and to our profession.
 A rating of meritorious requires meeting service responsibilities within the department and some service to the college, campus, community or profession.
 A rating of excellent requires meeting service responsibilities within the department and multiple service contributions to the college, campus, community, or profession.
 In evaluating service, the quality, time commitment, and quantity of service contributions will be considered.

-Promotion to Associate Professor and Awarding of Tenure
+Promotion to Associate Professor and/or Awarding of Tenure

-The candidate's record in teaching, research, and service will each be evaluated separately as "below expectations", "meritorious", or "excellent".
-The candidate must be rated as, at least, meritorious in all three areas and must receive a rating of excellent in either teaching or research.
+The candidate's record in teaching, scholarly/creative work, and leadership and service will each be evaluated separately as "below expectations", "meritorious", or "excellent".
+The candidate must be rated as, at least, meritorious in all three areas and must receive a rating of excellent in either teaching or scholarly/creative work.
 The department will solicit letters from respected scholars in the candidate's field(s) of research, per campus policy.

-Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
-Examples of other means of evaluation are provided in Appendix II to this document.
+Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, student evaluations and two other means of evaluation.
+Numerical ratings of student evaluations are used for no more than one third of the overall teaching rating.
+Examples of other means of evaluation are provided in Appendix I and II to this document.
 This evaluation includes contributions to the instructional breadth, depth, and needs of the department and up-dating curriculum and course materials.
 The candidate must demonstrate continuing creativity and/or improvement of courses and, if appropriate, competence in graduate training and in the teaching of graduate courses.
-In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
-On the FCQ evaluations, an average rating of 4.5 - 5.1 on the question which evaluates the instructor, on all courses taught since the last review, will be viewed as meritorious; a rating of 5.2 or above will be viewed as excellent.
+The candidate is expected, at this point, to be mentoring PhD students, and the quality of the mentoring will be assessed.
+In addition to classroom teaching, the candidate's work with students outside of the classroom as a general mentor, research advisor, independent study director, supervisor and similar activities shall be considered here.

+On the FCQ evaluations, an average rating of 5.25 - 5.99, for the questions listed earlier, on all courses taught since the last review, will be viewed as meritorious; a rating of $\bf 6$ or above will be viewed as excellent.
 In cases where the professor teaches small classes, provisions shall be made for the possibility of the average being lowered because of the effect of a few low FCQ scores.
 In those cases, the individual student evaluations shall be provided to the primary committee for a more detailed analysis.
 In evaluating teaching, course content, appropriateness of the level of instruction and size of the class will be considered in interpreting student evaluations.
+A rating of excellent in teaching also requires evidence of impact beyond one's immediate instructional setting.
+Examples of such evidence can be found in Appendix I.

-Research: The department recognizes that scholarship can take many forms.
+Scholarly/Creative Work: The department recognizes that scholarship can take many forms.
 Our department emphasizes fundamental discovery, scholarly work which integrates existing knowledge and applied research.
 We recognize scholarly study of teaching and learning issues in our field as a form of research.
 In all cases, it is the scholarly quality of the work reviewed, not merely its quantity, which shall guide the evaluation of the faculty member's work.
+The candidate is expected, at this point, to be mentoring PhD students, and the quality of the mentoring, and the resulting research, will be assessed.